 "Madam?" he called as he maneuvered around a second, lighter curtain, and came upon the pair.
 The baby was holding onto another curtain, one apparently made of stuff durable enough it refused to rip, and she was struggling in vain to pull him off.
 She looked at him desperately.

 He ended up holding that lantern up the entire time as she led them to the nearest back staircase, using his other hand to lift up anything in their way with the Force.
-It was a good thing to have on the stairs anyway; the lighting had been knocked out, and those there was some sunlight coming in, the lantern really helped them see where they were going.
+It was a good thing to have on the stairs anyway; the lamps were mostly off, and though there was some sunlight coming in, the lantern really helped them see where they were going.
 Near the bottom Darry finally stopped crying completely, and when Anakin looked down at him, he saw he was nearly asleep.

 There was a back door at the bottom of the stairs.
-“You should go out here,” he advised the servant.
-“Can you get to safety on your own?”
+"You should go out here," he advised the woman.
+"Can you get to safety on your own?"

 "Yes," she said.
 "Thank you, Master Jedi.
 I think you probably saved both our lives back there."